 Milliners needles are similar to English beading needles except they are more widely available in sewing supply stores.

 Threading a beading needle can be tricky, particularly for a beginner.
-It takes practice.
-There are a few steps that you can follow to thread your beading needle.
+If you think you can just use a needle threader made for a regular sewing thread, think again—the eye is much smaller, and it will not work.
+However, there are a few steps that you can follow to thread your beading needle:

-If you are working with a thread like Fireline, Wildfire or Nymo, flatten the thread end before trying to thread the needle.
-I do this by running the end through my front teeth, but you can also use a jewelry making plier.
+- Flatten the end: If you are working with a thread like Fireline, Wildfire, or Nymo, flatten the thread ends before trying to thread the needle.
+You can do this by running the end through your front teeth, or you can use a jewelry-making plier.

-Bring the needle to the thread end.
-This is the opposite of how we think about doing it - but it really works much better.
-Instead of pushing the thread through the needle, try bringing the eye of the needle to the thread.
+- Bring the needle to the thread end: Instead of pushing the thread through the needle, try bringing the eye of the needle to the thread.
+This is the opposite of how you probably think about doing it, but it works better.

 - Be patient: Even the most seasoned beaders have trouble threading their needles from time to time.
 Be patient when trying to thread your needle the first few times.